jdbrunner/model_comparisons/README.md

 This Repository:

-This repository contains a number of scripts and functions used to assess modeling strategies. estimate_parameters.py: Estimates model parameters from growth data. load_gore_results.py: load the results from growth experiments published in Friedman et al lv_pair_trio_functs.py: Contains most of the functions used, including to simulate deterministic and stochastic Lotka-Volterra, as well as to search for parameters. met_mediated_fitting.py: build a metabolite mediated model that matches growth experiment outcomes.
+This repository contains a number of scripts and functions used to assess modeling strategies. \n estimate_parameters.py: Estimates model parameters from growth data.\n load_gore_results.py: load the results from growth experiments published in Friedman et al lv_pair_trio_functs.py: Contains most of the functions used, including to simulate deterministic and stochastic Lotka-Volterra, as well as to search for parameters. met_mediated_fitting.py: build a metabolite mediated model that matches growth experiment outcomes.